Loading...

 73 results found

-Hebrews 11:1-3, 8-16 comforts the afflicted and empowers the community to rise together—today, not someday.
+Hebrews 11:1-3, 8-16 calls the community to visible discipleship—Jesus’ way embodied, not merely admired—today, not someday.

 In the Lutheran Lens tradition, we read Hebrews 11:1-3 as a profound proclamation of faith as both gift and assurance.
 This passage functions as Gospel, delivering the promise of things hoped for and evidence of things not seen.
 It comforts us with the certainty that faith is not a human work but a